 Pelvic Floor Physical Therapy Should Be Standard Care for Expectant and Postpartum Mothers

 In North Carolina, as in most states, physical therapy is direct access.
-Patients can come to us without a referral.
+Patients can, and often do, come to us without a referral.
 In perinatal care, PTs are often the first, and sometimes the only, providers addressing urinary incontinence, prolapse, pelvic pain, diastasis recti, and musculoskeletal changes from pregnancy and postpartum.
-To suggest that PTs aren’t ‘direct care’ is not only outdated, it ignores the real impact we have on maternal health outcomes.
+To suggest that PTs aren’t “direct care” is not only outdated, but ignores the real impact we have on maternal health outcomes.

 This dismissal reflects a larger, troubling trend.
 While PT is undeniably a professional doctoral degree, proposed federal rules could restrict certain loan forgiveness programs or funding eligibility, which only adds to the perception that our field is undervalued, even as patients increasingly recognize our expertise.